-(Signature of candidate) (Address)
+(Signature of candidate)

+(Address)

-Sworn to and subscribed before me this day of , (year), at County, Florida.
+scribed before me this County, Florida.
+(Signature and title of officer admin ,

 2. Each candidate for federal office, whether a party candidate, a candidate with no party affiliation, or a write-in candidate, in order to qualify for nomination or election to office shall take and subscribe to an oath or affirmation in writing.
 A copy of the oath or affirmation shall be made available to the candidate by the officer before whom such candidate seeks to qualify and shall be substantially in the following form: